muzamil301/sass-bootstrap4-browsersync-starter-boilerplate/README.md

 # sass , bootstrap4 & Browsersync starter kit

-A starter project to get start with sass bootstrap4 and browsersync. it alternative to gulp and faster than gulp compiler.
+A starter project to get start with sass, bootstrap4 and browsersync.
+It alternative to gulp and faster than gulp compiler.
+Livereload is also working whenever there will be a change in html or css file

 ## Installation